codetojoy/gists/easy_war_may_2018/Notes.v2.md

 * verify user input ?
 * add short hash to tag ?
 * unmock the deploy ?

-* consider Artifactory walker ?
+* X - consider Artifactory walker ?
 * X - auto-setup for Node
 * X - address the append problem
 * X - consider a utility that reads the POM for an Artifactory URL